rptaylor/kapel/README.md

   - Note: ssmsend only uses the certificate for content signing, not TLS, so the DN of the certificate does not need to match any host name.
     It only needs to match the "Host DN" field in GOCDB for the gLite-APEL service.
 - kube-state-metrics and Prometheus (installing both via [bitnami/kube-prometheus](https://bitnami.com/stack/prometheus-operator/helm) is recommended)
-  - All pod metrics that are collected via kube-state-metrics will be used, so you must set `.Values.kube-state-metrics.namespaces` to ensure that accounting records are only published for pods in the appropriate namespace(s).
-  - Pods must specify CPU resource requests in order to be accounted.
   - You may wish to disable collection of some resources in `.Values.kube-state-metrics.kubeResources` to reduce the volume of unnecessary data.
     Only the collection of `pods` resources is required.
   - You should ensure that the Prometheus deployment is configured to use persistent storage so the collected metrics data will be